Get Updates! Membership

 Farah Ahmed

 Farah Ahmed is an Emgage Action national c4 board member and serves on the Emgage Texas Chapter Advisory Committee.
-In her professional life, Farah is a practicing attorney, litigator and mediator.
+In her professional life, Farah is a practicing attorney, litigator, and mediator.
 She obtained her undergraduate degree from The University of Texas at Austin and her law degree from the University of Houston Law Center.
-As a proud Muslim Indian-American, she is a strong advocate for marginalized and underrepresented communities and is devoted to serving the greater good.
-In addition to her involvement with Emgage, Farah has served on several local non-profit and professional boards, including that of Austin’s oldest mosque, her local bar association and as a commissioner on the City of Austin Firefighters, Police Officers and Emergency Medical Services Personnel Civil Service Commission.
-Farah is a lifelong Texan and native Houstonian, and lives in Austin with her husband, two children and cat.
+As a proud Muslim Indian American, she is a strong advocate for marginalized and underrepresented communities and is devoted to serving the greater good.
+In addition to her involvement with Emgage, Farah has served on several local non-profit and professional boards, including that of Austin’s oldest mosque, her local bar association, and as a commissioner on the City of Austin Firefighters, Police Officers, and Emergency Medical Services Personnel Civil Service Commission.
+Farah is a lifelong Texan and native Houstonian and lives in Austin with her husband, two children, and cat.

 Nazar Khan

 Nazar Khan is a Principal Investor in the energy and real estate markets.
 Over the past 20 years, Nazar has led investments in developing and acquiring over $2 billion of energy and real estate assets in North America, Europe, and Asia.
-Nazar is on the boards of Emgage Action, Islamic Learning Center of NYC, and the Zakat Fund of NYC.
+Nazar is on the boards of Emgage Action, the Islamic Learning Center of NYC, and the Zakat Fund of NYC.
 Nazar graduated summa cum laude from the University of Pennsylvania with a B.S. in Finance and a B.A. in International Relations.

 Sameer Ladha

-Sameer Ladha is an attorney by profession, has worked at the United Nations, and in corporate law.
+Sameer Ladha is an attorney by profession and has worked at the United Nations, and in corporate law.
 He subsequently pursued an MS in Bioethics.
 He is currently the Deputy Director of the graduate program in Bioethics at Columbia University, teaches in the program, and is particularly interested in Islam’s evolving discourse in the field.

 Afsheen Shamsi

-Afsheen Shamsi, President of the Princeton Community Democratic Organization, Co-Chair of the South Asian American Caucus, and Mercer County Director of the Muslim Caucus for the NJ Democratic State Committee, is a proud Pakistani American who migrated to the United States in the late 1990s.
+Afsheen Shamsi, President of the Princeton Community Democratic Organization, Co-Chair of the South Asian American Caucus, and Mercer County Director of the Muslim Caucus for the NJ Democratic State Committee is a proud Pakistani American who migrated to the United States in the late 1990s.
 She is elected as Committeewoman to the Princeton Municipal Democratic Committee and Mercer County Democratic Committee.
-During the 2020 election cycle, Afsheen co-chaired NJ Muslims for Biden (NJM4B) and formed a very diverse leadership team.
-NJM4B hosted roundtables, town halls, fundraised, and led phone banking efforts for the Biden campaign.
-Afsheen was also very involved with Muslims for Biden, Muslim Women for Biden, and the Pakistani American Initiative at the AAPI Victory Fund, and worked to engage Muslim and Pakistani communities in support of the Biden campaign.
+During the 2020 election cycle, Afsheen co-chaired NJ Muslims for Biden (NJM4B) and formed a diverse leadership team.
+NJM4B hosted roundtables, and town halls, fundraised, and led phone banking efforts for the Biden campaign.
+Afsheen was also involved with Muslims for Biden, Muslim Women for Biden, and the Pakistani American Initiative at the AAPI Victory Fund, and worked to engage Muslim and Pakistani communities in support of the Biden campaign.

 She was elected to the Board of Education for Princeton Public Schools where she was an advocate for equity and worked to address bullying issues in the district.
 She was also appointed to the Princeton Human Services Commission and later to the Princeton Civil Rights Commission (CRC) where she worked to empower community members and create a more inclusive Princeton.
 She also recently served on an ad hoc committee of the Princeton Civil Rights Commission to develop a Racial Equity Impact Assessment Toolkit to address institutional and structural racism at the municipal level in Princeton.
 Afsheen has advocated for the rights of minority communities including on issues around biased-based bullying and for stronger protections for children in schools with the NJ State Legislature.
-She currently serves on the board of the ACLU-NJ and during the Trump era, Afsheen drafted a resolution with help from the ACLU-NJ and Make the Road NJ calling on our elected officials at every level to reunify immigrant families and to build a more compassionate and humane immigration system – the resolution was passed by several NJ towns and cities.
+She currently serves on the board of the ACLU-NJ and during the Trump era, Afsheen drafted a resolution with help from the ACLU-NJ and Make the Road NJ calling on our elected officials at every level to reunify immigrant families and to build a more compassionate and humane immigration system – several NJ towns and cities passed the resolution.
 Afsheen holds an M.S. in Strategic Communications from Columbia University and a B.A. in International Studies from Fairleigh Dickinson University.

 Sean Stinnett

 Sean was raised to appreciate public service and value hard work.
-He’s demonstrated compassion and concern for those in need which has grown into a commitment of working for the common good.
+He’s demonstrated compassion and concern for those in need, which has grown into a commitment of working for the common good.
 A native of West Baltimore, Sean is a proud graduate of Baltimore City Public Schools.
 On the collegiate level, Sean has earned an A.A.
 Degree in Mass Communications/Media Studies at Baltimore City Community College and a B.S.
 Degree in Sports & Fitness Administration with minors in Journalism and Business Management at Coppin State University.

-Sean has been an active resident in the city of Baltimore particularly in the West Arlington community.
-Currently Sean is the President of the West Arlington Improvement Association, Executive Director of Baltimore Clean Streets, Vice President of the Northwestern District Community Relations Council and Advisory Board Member for the University of Maryland Greenbaum Comprehensive Cancer Center.
+Sean has been an active resident in the city of Baltimore, particularly in the West Arlington community.
+Currently, Sean is the President of the West Arlington Improvement Association, Executive Director of Baltimore Clean Streets, Vice President of the Northwestern District Community Relations Council, and Advisory Board Member for the University of Maryland Greenbaum Comprehensive Cancer Center.
 Sean has also served as President of the Maryland Muslim Council and former Executive Board member for the Gwynn Oak Islamic Community.

 Sean believes we show how much we care by how much we do and his leadership in the community is a testament to how much he cares about making our schools better, our streets safer and our businesses local.